-Fonar has not committed to making any significant capital expenditures for the remainder of the 2021 fiscal year with the exception of placing additional scanners at 3 facilities located in New York.
+Fonar has not committed to making any significant capital expenditures for the remainder of the 2021 fiscal year with the exception of placing a scanner at a facility located in New York.

 Critical to our business plan are the improvement and expansion of the MRI facilities managed or owned by HMCA, and increasing the number of scans performed at those facilities.
 In addition, our business plan calls for a continuing commitment to providing our customers with enhanced equipment service and maintenance capabilities and delivering state-of-the-art, innovative and high quality equipment and upgrades at competitive prices.